 - 6. Disconnect the negative (-) jumper cable from the remote negative (-) post of the vehicle with the discharged battery. - 7.
-Disconnect the negative end (-) of the jumper cable from the negative (-) post of the booster battery.

-- 8. Disconnect the opposite end of the positive (+) jumper cable from the positive (+) post of the booster battery. - 9.
-Disconnect the positive (+) end of the jumper cable from the remote positive (+) post of the discharged vehicle.
+Disconnect the negative end (-) of the jumper cable from the negative (-) post of the booster battery. - 8.
+Disconnect the opposite end of the positive (+) jumper cable from the positive (+) post of the booster battery. - 9.
+Disconnect the positive (+) end of the jumper cable from the remote positive (+) post of the discharged vehicle. - 10.
+Reinstall the protective cover over the remote positive (+) battery post of the discharged vehicle.

-If frequent jump-starting is required to start your vehicle you should have the battery and charging system inspected at your authorized dealer.
+If frequent jump-starting is required to start your vehicle, you should have the battery and charging system inspected at your authorized dealer.